Stone Commutator Lattices and Baer Rings: Transferring Davey`s Theorem to Commutative Unitary Rings

 \begin{proof} By Corollary \ref{idrdavey} and Propositions \ref{1r}, \ref{2r}, \ref{3r}, \ref{4r} and \ref{5r}.\end{proof}

-\begin{corollary} If $R$ is semiprime, then: $R$ is a Baer ring iff $R$ is a strongly Baer ring.\end{corollary}
+\begin{remark} Let $S$ be a commutative unitary ring.
+Since the variety of commutative unitary rings is semi--degenerate and thus it has no skew congruences, it follows that ${\rm Id}(R\times S)={\rm Id}(R)\times {\rm Id}(S)$, hence, if $R$ and $S$ are semiprime, then, for any cardinality $\kappa $, the ring $R\times S$ is $\kappa $--Baer iff $R$ and $S$ are $\kappa $--Baer, according to Corollary \ref{prodcg}.\end{remark}

-\begin{remark} Let $S$ be a ring.
-Since the variety of rings is semi--degenerate and thus it has no skew congruences, it follows that ${\rm Id}(R\times S)={\rm Id}(R)\times {\rm Id}(S)$, hence, if $R$ and $S$ are semiprime, then the ring $R\times S$ is Baer iff $R$ and $S$ are Baer, according to Corollary \ref{prodcg}.\end{remark}
+If we eliminate from Theorem \ref{myringsdavey} the trivial implications, along with those that immediately follow from Lemma \ref{annfin}, then we obtain the following: